 The Symposium on Computational Fabrication invites the submission of high-quality, previously unpublished, novel technical work in computational fabrication.

-Papers may be up to twelve pages (including references) in SIGGRAPH article format.
+Papers may be up to twelve pages (including references) in ACM proceedings ("sigconf") format.
 Submissions should be anonymized for double-blind review.

 Accepted papers will be given a 15 minute presentation slot at the conference and will be archived in the ACM Digital Library.

 Camera Ready: June 10, 2019

 Submission Web Page: EasyChair for SCF'19 (select "Posters, Demos, and Short Talks")

 SCF also welcomes posters, demos and short talks (3-5 minutes).
 They can be either an overview of previously published work or on-going research.